 “Many SMEs are founded on great ideas, people work very hard to make their ideas a reality, and many are profitable, but inefficient tools and practices to manage the timing of money going out is a common problem.
 And it is not the big expenses that trigger failure.
 It’s the sum of all the little expenses that seem to add up and cause an issue.
 SMEs don’t see them until it’s too late,” she explains.

-Fiona realized many of the spend management tools available on the market that could help address this issue were not geared to SMEs.
+Fiona realized many of the spend management tools available on the market that could help address this issue of managing expenses were not geared to SMEs.

 “The companies that were selling technology solutions were focused on the big businesses, and they weren’t easy to register for or get set up on.
 ‘Oh, you can configure it however you want,’ and ‘yes, it does that,’ they’d say but they would not tell you it takes an engineering degree to figure out how and weeks of effort.
 Well, that doesn’t help SMEs.
 They just want it to be simple, easy, and now.”

 Fiona had the opportunity to lead an innovation team at KDS, a provider of integrated travel technology, to build an end-to-end spend management strategy for SMEs.

 Initially, it was just Fiona and a technical engineer, Pascal Danek, working together to create the vision of Neo1.
 The idea was to build a platform that could help SMEs with their cash flow by displaying total employee spend in one place.

 Since Pascal lives in Paris, where KDS is headquartered, and Fiona, an Australian native, resides in London, they needed to figure out where they would meet.
 For this kind of collaboration, video conferencing simply would not do.
 They needed to be fully present, brainstorming and scheming face-to-face.